xavxyz/metmuseum-graphql-api/README.md

 npm run dev
 ```

+## Monitoring

+Recommended but optional, you can enable [cache control](https://www.apollographql.com/docs/engine/proxy/guides.html#caching) to avoid hammering the MET API, you'll need an [Apollo Engine API key](https://engine.apollographql.com/).

+Once you have one, copy `.env.sample` to `.env` and replace the default value by your API key.

 ## Aknowledgements

 Thanks for the MET team for building an awesome API allowing us to discover more than 470,000 artworks.
 Find out more at https://metmuseum.github.io.